 After steaming, use a gentle extraction method to get rid of blackheads from the nose.
 Remember to follow these instructions carefully to avoid skin irritation:

-Apply Pressure: Gently apply even pressure to the sides of the blackheads by pushing down and inward.
+Next, gently apply even pressure to the sides of the blackheads by pushing them down and inward.
 Avoid pressing too hard or pinching the skin.

 Don’t Force it: If a blackhead does not come out easily, do not continue to force it.
 Instead, move on to the next one.
 Over-extraction can lead to redness and potential scarring.